-Is chicken dangerous for my dog?
+Is chicken dangerous for dogs and cats?

 This article was written by a FirstVet vet